Tomentos/JTT_Tutorials/README.md

 ![Git_Logo](./img/logo.png "Git Logo")

 ## What is Git
-Git is a version control program made by Linux Torvalds (he’s also known for creating Linux).
+Git is a version control program made by Linus Torvalds (he’s also known for creating Linux).
 It’s main features are to easily track changes, features, versions and updates of your code.
 There is much more that git can do, but I will keep this tutorial to the basics to not confuse or scare anyone off.

 Git is supported by most code editors.
 The ones that don’t natively support it most likely have an add-on to add support.
 Because of that, the interface for git can be different for every single editor that is being used.
 In this tutorial I will focus on commandline inputs and the Visual Studio Code interface for Git.